andywar65/djeocad/README.md

 So back to our admin panel, let's add a Drawing.
 You will have to select the `Author` of the drawing, a `Title`, a short description, an image and the `DXF file`.
 In the map select the location of your `WCS origin`, then enter the `Rotation` (angle with respect to True North).
 Eventually check `Private` to prevent other users from viewing your drawing.
 Press the `Save and continue` button.
 If all goes well the `DXF file` will be extracted and a list of `Layers` will be attached to your drawing.
-Each layer inherits the `Name` and color originally assigned in CAD. `LINE` and `LWPOLYLINE` entities are visible on the map panel.
+Each layer inherits the `Name` and color originally assigned in CAD. `ARC`, `CIRCLE`, `LINE` and `LWPOLYLINE` entities are visible on the map panel.
 It is possible to change layer name and layer entities.
 ## Outside of Admin
 At this stage only three frontend views are implemented: `List of all drawings`, `List by author` and `Drawing Detail`.
 First two views show drawings as markers on the map, last one shows a drawing in detail, with layers displayed on the map.
 To access the `List of all drawings` search on the navigation bar for `Projects/GeoCAD`.
 Note that `private` drawings will be hidden from non authors in all views.
 Note also that all entities on a layer inherit layer color.
+In `Drawing Detail` view it is possible to download back the (eventually modified) `DXF file`.
+Please note that `True North` will be respected, `ARC` and `CIRCLE` entities will be approximated to `LWPOLYLINES`, and `Layers` will have `True Colors` instead of `ACI Colors`.
-## Improvements
+## Changelog v1.2.0
-In next versions I will try to add these improvements:
+* Extract ARC and CIRCLE entities
 * Download drawings as DXF
+## Further improvements
 * Full CRUD on frontend
 * Ability to switch single layers on/off in drawing detail view
-* Extract other entity types (CIRCLE etc.)
 * Extract blocks